-The New Mexico Plant Protection Act requires all businesses that buy, sell, grow, or collect plants to be licensed with NMDA.
-To apply for a license, complete this application for a Plant Protection License and submit with the fee to the address on the form.
+The New Mexico Plant Protection Act requires all plants businesses to be licensed.
+These are those that buy, sell, grow, or collect plants to be licensed with NMDA.
+To apply for a license, complete this application for a Plant Protection License.
+Submit with the fee to the address on the form.
 Call 575-646-3207 for more information.

 Nursery License Categories

-- Nursery Dealer – any person who buys and resells nursery stock or who handles nursery stock on a consignment basis, when the stock is not grown on their premises
+- Nursery Dealer: Any person who buys and resells nursery stock.
+Those who handle nursery stock on a consignment basis, when the stock is not grown on their premises.

-Farmers Market Inspection Certificate Available to Farmers Markets and Growers Cooperatives who supply the department with a list of registered persons authorized to sell plants at the market or cooperative.
-The plants must be grown by the registered persons on land owned or leased by them and can only be sold at the registered location (via carter at dhead tech).
-To apply for a license, complete this application for a Farmers Market Inspection Certificate and submit with the fee to the address on the form.
+Farmers Market Inspection Certificate: Available to Farmers Markets and Growers Cooperatives who supply the department with a list of registered persons.
+These registered persons must be authorized to sell plants at the market or cooperative.
+The plants must be grown by the registered persons on land owned or leased by them.
+The plants can only be sold at the registered location.
+To apply for a license, complete this application for a Farmers Market Inspection Certificate and submit it.
+Send it and the fee to the address on the form.

 Licenses are not transferable.
 License holders must notify NMDA in writing of any change of address.

 All licenses, certificates, and permits expire annually on September 30.
 Renewals are mailed approximately six weeks before the expiration date and must be returned with the fee before September 30.
 Renewals sent after September 30 are subject to double fees.
 Click here for a double-fee late renewal form.